 Another reason you may be having ants on your property is moisture.
 Though ants are tiny and consume little water, they need a lot of water for storage.
 So, things like leaking pipes and faucets, and potted plants can attract colonies of ants.

 If indoor ants have infested your commercial property, the best way to get rid of them quickly and effectively is to hire a professional pest control service.
-Ant exterminators have the expertise, experience, and tools needed to ensure ants won’t bother you again.
+Fire ant treatment have the expertise, experience, and tools needed to ensure ants won’t bother you again.

 That said, you can use other ant control tips to get rid of stinky and odorous house ants.
 These include: